Home Secretary sanctions tactics to turn back migrant boats in Channel – reports

 Government sources told the PA news agency the pair had a “constructive” meeting in which Ms Patel made clear tackling the number of people making their way from France to the UK on small boats was her “number one priority”.

-But The Times reported that the French Government said the newly reported turnaround tactics would have “a negative impact on our co-operation”.
+But The Times reported the French government said the newly reported turnaround tactics would have “a negative impact on our co-operation”.

 The paper also said Mr Darmanin had rejected a UK request to set up a joint command centre in northern France, with police and border force officers from both countries patrolling the coastline and the Channel.